platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 ## Downloading files

-Your application runs on a read-only file system, so it cannot be edited.
+Your application runs on a read-only file system, so it can't be edited.
 That means there's nothing to download from most of it that isn't already in your Git repository.

 The only files to download are from any writable file mounts you may have defined in your `.platform.app.yaml` file.
 The easiest way to download those is using the `rsync` tool.
 For instance, suppose you have a mounts section that defines one web-accessible directory and one non-web-accessible directory:

 ```yaml
 mounts: